-- 5. Funding support was the greatest issue for the continuity of the IPDCP project.
+5. Funding support was the greatest issue for the continuity of the IPDCP project.
 The Secretariat advised the third IPDCP Steering Committee that the Global Environment Facility (GEF) had expressed interest in funding a project in Indonesia, Philippines and Viet Nam.
 The objectives of the project were (i) to establish or improve the collection of tuna fishery data, and (ii) to promote good governance with regard to the management of tuna fisheries.
 The Steering Committee recommended that the WCPFC Executive Director continue to liaise with GEF, Indonesia, Philippines and Vietnam to develop a data collection and governance project for those countries.
-The Steering Committee recommended that, noting that GEF funding would not be available for another 18-24 months, CCMs continue to be invited to contribute to implement port sampling in Indonesia and Philippines, and that the Commission consider funding data collection in this area through its core budget. - 6.
-Project Implementation Form, National Project Preparation Reports and Project Document were coordinated and prepared by the Secretariat, working with each country's focal point.
+The Steering Committee recommended that, noting that GEF funding would not be available for another 18-24 months, CCMs continue to be invited to contribute to implement port sampling in Indonesia and Philippines, and that the Commission consider funding data collection in this area through its core budget.
+As a result, the Commission provided funding support to IPDCP and WPEA during 2006 - 2017.

+6. To get the funding support from the GEF, the Secretariat, working with each country's focal point, coordinated and prepared the Project Implementation Form, National Project Preparation Reports and the Project Document.
 The Secretariat was advised that its medium size project was accepted by the GEF in May 2009.